How to Save Money on Gas

 Better Driving Habits to Save on Gas

-Of course, the manner in which we drive can go a long way toward saving on gas or wasting it needlessly.
+Of course, how we drive is a big factor in saving or wasting gas.
 Pay attention when you slide in behind-the-wheel and how your driving affects gas mileage.

 Following a few of these tips will produce surprising results when you see your gas charges at the end of the month.

 If you like to rev your engine at stop lights, race off the line and drive perilously close to the bumper of other cars, then your vehicle undoubtedly is guzzling gas.

 If you have a lead foot and regularly drive 10-15 miles per hour over the speed limit so you can blow by the car creeping along in the left lane, gas efficiency is likely last thing on your mind.